remnoteio/remnote-plugin-template-react/README.md

 ## Template Setup Guide

-### Clone the Template
+## Create a new repository from this template

+- Above the file list, click the green button which says "Use this template".
+- Select the account you want to own the repository.
+- Type a name for your repository, and an optional description.
+- Choose a repository visibility.
+- Click "Create repository from template".

+## Clone your new repository

+- Browse to your new GitHub repository
 - Click on the Clone or download button
-- Press "Use HTTPS"
+- Press "HTTPS"
 - Copy the link
 - Open a terminal in the directory where you want to clone the repository
-- Run `git clone <link>` to download the template repository.
+- Run `git clone <link>` to download the repository.

 ### Running the Template

 Open your terminal of choice and navigate into the folder of the repository you just cloned.
-If you are interested in learning about the structure of the plugin template, check the [template documentation](./03_parts_of_template.md) page.
+If you are interested in learning about the structure of the plugin template, check the [plugin structure documentation](https://plugins.remnote.com/http://advanced/project_structure) page.

 First, check that you have installed the correct version of Node.js (v14).